THE SMUGGLER SPORTIVE – RIDERS BRIEF!

 Ride HQ will be clearly sign posted from the two event car parks – both within a 5 min walk/cycle to HQ.

 There are two car parks on offer for the event, with FREE parking all day with no time restrictions.

-Both car parks will be clearly signed from the major roundabouts on the way into Barnstaple.
 Please use the Google maps links below to confirm your chosen location.

 Once parked please follow signs to RIDE HQ.

 Seven Brethren Bank

 * Be careful if you have bikes on the roof as there is a high bar, clearance should be fine but just be aware!

 REGISTRATION / SIGN ON PROCEDURE:

 Registration will be located in the event marquee at RIDE HQ on Barnstaple Square on both Saturday AND Sunday.